Portrait Of Smiling Black Doctor Making Medical Check Up For Little Baby Patient In Clinic, Handsome Young

 • Module 3

-Childhood Nutition: Current State and Future Direction
+Childhood Nutrition: Current State and Future Direction

 While there is no one “perfect” diet, the evidence overwhelming supports a diet centered around plants as being the best for overall health.
 In this module, learn about the latest dietary guidelines and the common challenges your patients may face.

-• Identify the latest Dietary Guidelines for Americans 2020-2025
+• Identify the latest Dietary Guidelines for Americans 2025-2030.

-• Find out what American kids are actually eating and the most common gaps in nutrition
+• Find out what American kids are actually eating and the most common gaps in nutrition.

-• Understand the fundamentals of a plant-predominant approach as the foundation for pediatric dietary guidelines as well as the advantages and potential limitations of more plant-exclusive diets for children
+• Understand the fundamentals of a plant-predominant approach as the foundation for pediatric dietary guidelines as well as the advantages and potential limitations of more plant-exclusive diets for children.

-• Provide compassionate and inclusive care by understanding the issues — like food insecurity and food marketing — that prevent families from accessing healthy diets
+• Provide compassionate and inclusive care by understanding the issues — like food insecurity and food marketing — that prevent families from accessing healthy diets.

 • Module 4

-Climate change and food are inextricably connected, and children are especially vulnerable to the effects of climate change.
+Climate change and food inextricably connected, and children are especially vulnerable to the effects of climate change.
 This module will demonstrate the health impacts of climate change on children and the connection between food, climate, and equity.

-• Understand how climate change impacts health
+• Understand how climate change impacts health.

-• Find out how agriculture impacts climate change
+• Find out how agriculture impacts climate change and the qualities of sustainable diets.

 • Module 5